-Yes, that's our platform of choice for one-to-one computing.
+Yes, [Chromebooks are] our platform of choice for one-to-one computing.
 We couldn't have done it with the alternatives because of the cost and overhead.
 We have an evaluation going on right now.
 It's going fine so far; we've seen radically increased levels of student engagement.

-With the Chromebook's new pricing, the three-year infrastructure cost drops to \$429 per device, 57% less than the cost of the composite alternative.
+With the new Samsung Chromebook device launched in October 2012, the three-year infrastructure cost drops to \$279 per device, 73% less than the cost of the composite alternative.
+As more Chromebook devices are produced by different OEMs, the price of devices is expected to drop.